gilescope/book-exploring-async-basics/src/2_async_history.md

 On the other hand, new processors are so small they allow us to have many on the same chip instead.
 Now most CPUs have many cores, and most often each core will also have the ability to perform hyperthreading.

-## So how synchronous is the code you write, really ?
+## So how synchronous is the code you write, really?

 As many things this depends on your perspective.
 From the perspective of your process and the code you write for it, everything will normally happen in the order you write it.